Basamasa/react-cra/README.md

 # react-app
-Basic starting Framework for React with Elements UI
+Basic starting Framework for React with Elements UI & AntD using create-react-app

 ## Project setup (initial)
 ```